nrepl/piggieback/README.md

 Piggieback is compatible with Clojure 1.8.0+, and _requires_ ClojureScript `1.9` or later and nREPL `0.2.10` or later.

+**Please, note that Piggieback 0.3.7 is the first version compatible with nREPL 0.4+.**

 Modify your `project.clj` to include the following `:dependencies` and `:repl-options`: